jamcalli/Pulsarr/README.md

   - Language (e.g., Spanish content → spanish content folder)
   - Year (e.g., pre-2000 movies → classics folder in another instance)
   - Certification (e.g., R-rated → separate folder)
+  - Season (e.g., shows with more than 5 seasons → lower quality profile -> add only first season)
 - **Visual Rule Builder**: Intuitive interface for creating and managing routing rules
 - **Priority-based Processing**: Assign weights to rules to control which takes precedence (used when multiple rules send content to the same instance)
 - **Multi-Instance Routing**: Content can be simultaneously sent to multiple instances when different rules match, allowing for content to exist in multiple instances